Why you should only use zero VOC paint

 Look for trustworthy green certifications

-Always look for paint backed by a top tier green certification that validates certain green claims using standardized, scientific test methods.
+Always look for paint backed by a top tier green certification that validates certain green claims using standardized, scientific test methods condudted by an independent third party.
 At Clare, all of our paints are GREENGUARD Gold certified which offers assurance that our paint meets the world’s most stringent standards for low chemical emissions.
 The highest tier of GREENGUARD certification available, GREENGUARD Gold requires extensive testing for over 360 VOCs and other hazardous chemicals to validate that products contain fewer pollutants and contribute to healthier indoor air quality.
-In addition to verifying that products designed for indoor use meet strict chemical emissions limits, the GREENGUARD Gold standard considers additional health-based criteria for chemicals and requires lower total VOC emissions levels to ensure that products are acceptable for use in more sensitive environments like schools and healthcare facilities.
+In addition to verifying that products designed for indoor use meet strict chemical emissions limits, the GREENGUARD Gold standard considers additional health-based criteria for chemicals to ensure that products are acceptable for use in more sensitive environments like schools and healthcare facilities.
 The testing is performed by UL - a global independent safety science company with more than a century of expertise.
-To remain certified, our paint will undergo comprehensive certification testing on an annual basis, so you can have peace of mind that our products support a healthier indoor air environment.
+To remain certified, our paint will undergo comprehensive certification testing on an annual basis, so you can have peace of mind that our products support healthier indoor air.

 Times have changed